brpo01/terraform-1/terraform.md

         state = "available"
         }
 ```
-To make use of this new data resource, we will need to introduce a count argument in the subnet block: Something like this.
+To make use of this new data resource, we will need to introduce a **count** argument in the subnet block: something like this.

 ```
 # Create public subnet1